MoeLa/DominationsMuseumCrawler/README.md

  1. Long-tap the red overlay icon.
 The Museum Crawler opens and the icon disappears.
  2. If you're in Space Age (or higher) and have researched Archaeology level 5 in the Library, you should [enable 'Keep 3* artifacts'](#why-should-i-keep-3-artifacts).
  3. Tap the ADD RULE button
- 4. Provide a signifant name, select a category, select '1 of 5' amount of matches, and check some skills.
-Tipp: For testing purposes, you should check quite a lot skills.
+ 4. Provide a signifant name, select a category, select '1 of 5' amount of matches, and add some optional skills.
+Tipp: For testing purposes, you should add quite a lot skills.
  5. Tap the SAVE button.
 The rule appears in the list below the ADD RULE button.
  6. Start the service and then the crafting again.
-Remember: You need to be in the Museum in the screen with the '475' fragments button!
  7. Watch the process.
 If an item is crafted, that matches your rule(s) or has level 3, it is kept.
 All other items are sold directly.
  8. Stop the process of crafting and create further rules.
 You can also edit and delete existing ones.